 Simply put there’s no better ‘toy’ to make use of days at the beach, lake or river.
 We hardly need say it but SUP’s the perfect activity for all the family.
 It’s also one of the easiest watery disciplines to begin and progress with.

-Unfortunately increased numbers of SUPers has highlighted an issue.
-Many fledgling recruits don’t have any prior water experience.
-Simple stand up paddle boarding safety considerations, that experienced paddlers put into practise intuitively, don’t even register with newbies.
+But paddleboarding’s success is also its downfall.
+Precisely because it is so easy, many new paddlers have zero watersports experience.
+Simple stand up paddle boarding safety considerations that experienced paddlers put into practice intuitively, don’t even register with newbies.
 This isn’t a criticism.
 It’s just a statement of fact.